ManuelElizaldi/PyStrava/README.md

 - 165 - 170: 35 points
 - Above 170: 40 points

-So, if my average heart rate during a workout was 155, 30 points will be assigned for this variable.
+For instance, if my average heart rate during a workout was 155, I would assign 30 points for that activity in a separate column.
+Each variable has its own column dedicated to storing the score for each workout in that particular variable.

 In the case of the distance variable, it is important to make a distinction between sports.
 For instance, biking generally requires less effort compared to running.
-Therefore, we have trained the model to effectively differentiate between different sports.
+Therefore, we have programmed the model to effectively differentiate between different sports.
 By incorporating these considerations into the model, we can accurately assess the effort level associated with various activities, resulting in a deeper understanding of the overall effort required.
 Taking into account the specific demands and characteristics of each sport we can get a better picture of the overall effort involved.

 ![Distance Box Plot](/Images/RunningBikingBoxPlot.png)

+After assigning a scoring system to each variable, we calculate the sum of each column and store it in the column labeled 'effort_score'.
+Here are the ranges to determine the level of effort:

+0 - 100: No Effort
+100 - 125: Low Effort
+125 - 150: Medium Effort
+150 or above: High Effort

 ## Effort Analysis
 After assigning each workout with its corresponding level of effort, we can analyze the breakdown count for each sport type.
 Based on this analysis, I have made several observations: